 3. Credit Report Scores by All the Agencies Aren’t the Same

-On an average, there are 53 different FICO credit scores and one out of every five US citizens might get a score that is different from the score being considered by a financial institution to make a decision.
+On average, there are 53 different FICO credit scores, and one out of every five US citizens might get a score that is different from the score being considered by a financial institution to make a decision.